 Hand out index cards to each student.
 Then, ask students to draw a horizontal and vertical line to divide the card into four sections.
-Post an example card on the board and give the verbal instructions below:
+Post an example card on the board and give the verbal instructions below.

-Ask students to tell you one visible detail you can use to pick them out of the crowd—one that won’t change by next class.
-In other words, they shouldn’t use descriptions of their clothing, but they can use a hairstyle or descriptions of glasses or jewelry that they wear every day.
-(You can give some identifying details about yourself as an example.
-Avoid listing examples that students might be self-conscious about, like height or weight.)
+Ask students to tell you one visible detail you can use to pick them out of the crowd—one that won’t change by next class period.
+In other words, they shouldn’t tell you what color shirt they are wearing, but they can use a hairstyle or descriptions of glasses or jewelry that they wear every day.
+You can offer some identifying details about yourself as an example.
+(Avoid listing examples that students might be self-conscious about, like height or weight.)

-Here, you are inviting students to tell you something they’d like you to know about them.
-Examples of these might be medical conditions, favorite activities, or important life events that happened to them recently.
-Reassure students that these are for your eyes only (and make sure you stick to that).
-Most of the details students will share on the first day aren’t going to be very personal, but they still make good conversation starters.
-It’s always nice to know who likes to draw, dance, play basketball, etc. But also, be sure to let students know they can share information that’s a bigger deal—and that they can request that you keep this information confidential.
-Among the students who’ve shared more personal information on these cards, one had asthma and needed me to notice if they started wheezing, students who wanted me to know they needed help managing their anger in certain situations, and students who had recently lost relatives and just needed me to know they weren’t completely okay.
+Here, you are inviting students to tell you something they’d like you to know before the school year begins.
+Most of the details students will share on the first day aren’t going to be very personal, but they still make good conversation starters; it’s always nice to know who likes to draw, dance, play basketball, etc. But also, be sure to let students know they can share information that’s a bigger deal—and that they can request that you keep this information confidential.
+Among the students who’ve shared more personal information on these cards, one had asthma and needed me to notice if she started wheezing, several students wanted me to know they needed help managing their anger in certain situations, and another student had recently experienced a traumatic life event and just needed me to know they weren’t completely okay.
 If a student drops a bomb here, it’s also important to follow up with a quick, private conversation so they know they’ve been heard and understood.

-3. Use these to call on students randomly for the rest of the day (and for many days to come).
+- Use these to call on students randomly for the rest of the day (and for many days to come).